Influencer Marketing 101

 So much of figuring out how to measure influencer marketing is about goals and expectations.

-If you or a stakeholder are laser-focused on sales, influencer reporting will be a struggle.
-You’re also ignoring qualitative ROI like social proof and sentiment customer sentiment.
+If you or a stakeholder are laser-focused on organic sales, influencer reporting will be a struggle.
+You’re potentially ignoring qualitative ROI like social proof and positive customer sentiment.

 On the flip side, engagement metrics and reach tie directly to goals such as brand awareness.